Scope

 cannot be accessed by OtherProcedure()

-However, you can still pass it by reference to use it for math or initializing a variable in another procedure.
+However, you can still pass it by reference to use it for math or in another.

 global